 - Strategies for migrating workloads

-- Pre-migration or post-migration optimization work
+- Pre-migration or post-migration optimisation work

 - Cloud adoption readiness across your business

-- Risks of optimizing and refactoring
+- Risks of optimising and refactoring

 - Costs and licensing